brettz9/webappfind/docs/TO-DOS.md

             1. Use server's `filetypes.json` also if present
-        1. Allow command line args to be piped into a string to be supplied to the web app (including result of another webappfind invocation?); if "edit" or "binaryedit" mode is given, allow command line instructions to be invoked with the result posted back from the web app as a parameter.
+        1. Allow command line args to be piped into a string to be supplied to the web app (including result of another webappfind invocation?); if "edit" mode is given, allow command line instructions to be invoked with the result posted back from the web app as a parameter.
         1. Mention how profile selection logic would probably ideally